Policy Name:

 b.

-An elective coverage
+10. An elective

-unless the entity elects to cover such person for workers’ compensation.
+person unless the entity elects to cover such person for workers' compensation.

 a.